I'm Sam Kemp a programmer and web developer trying to get noticed.

 Sacred Aftermath is a game made in 30 hours, as a solo project, during the 2018 GameJam at the University of Bolton.

-I spend alot of my time developing small 'web toys'.
-Apart from being a web developer, I enjoy making games in Unity and tinkering with various technologies.
+I spend a lot of my time developing small 'web toys' and various other small projects using Unity, Java and more.
+I also enjoy tinkering with various technologies.

 When I am away from my computer, I enjoy playing Hockey and Swimming.
 I follow a number of sci-fi and fantasy genre movies and television shows, and I spend a large amount of my free time exploring the latest technological advancements.